topology-gg/isaac/isaac/README.md

 ### Omnipotent Production and Storage Facility (OPSF)
 - can store unlimited amount of resources (coming from harvester directly / from transport belt) as well as completed devices
-- note: player (invisible on the map) can also carry arbitrary amount of devices without cost; this removes the need to design logistics for device transportation or storage, which may be desirable for added complexity and mechanics in later iterations of this game
+- note: player (invisible on the map) can also carry arbitrary amount of devices without cost; this removes the need to design logistics for device transportation or storage, which may be desirable for added complexity and mechanics in later iterations of this game e.g. inter-planetary PvP would call for strategic attack at device storage site
 - may have slight variability over production rates for various devices

 ### The game server functions